 What is Coffee Terroir?

 If a coffee bean has terroir, it can be specifically located.
-The unique set of circumstances (climate, soil, terrain, and sometimes tradition) forms a unique fingerprint that tags that terroir to that specific location.
+The unique circumstances (climate, soil, terrain, and sometimes tradition) form a unique fingerprint that tags that terroir to that specific location.

 Coffee terroir amplifies the already present features of the variety.